-11. Welcomes the extra budgetary funds provided to the Secretariat's activities for the infrastructure development support to Member States and encourages Member States, in a position to do so, to consider how they can further contribute to the Secretariat's work in this area;
+11. Welcomes the extrabudgetary funds provided to the Secretariat's activities for infrastructure development support to Member States and encourages Member States, in a position to do so, to consider further contribution to the Secretariat's work in this area;

-12. Encourages the Agency to continue to organize workshops on management systems and the leadership role and responsibility of senior management in the context of a new nuclear power programme;
+12. Encourages the Agency to continue to organize workshops on management systems and the leadership roles and responsibilities of senior management in the context of a new nuclear power programme;

-13. Encourages the Secretariat to update the reactor technology assessment methodology to incorporate the lessons learned in six years of its application with embarking countries, and to expand the methodology to be relevant to advanced reactor technology, including SMRs, and non-electric applications;
+13. Encourages the Secretariat to finalize the reactor technology assessment methodology to incorporate the lessons learned in seven years of its application with embarking countries, and to expand the methodology to be relevant to advanced reactor technology, including SMRs, and non-electric applications; and